What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

 The deposit insurance will be paid upon determination of the resolution of a bank and any amount not paid by the IPAB can be claimed directly by the depositor from the relevant bank.

 Yes.
-In June 2021 (and effective as of March 1, 2022), the CNBV issued regulations establishing the Total Loss Absorption Capacity (“TLAC”) standard, which had been adopted by the Financial Stability Board, the purpose of which is to establish a portion of equity and bail-in subordinated debt that could be passed to investors, without the need of support from the government (bail-outs) or loans.
+In June 2021 (and effective as of March 1, 2022), the CNBV issued regulations establishing the Total Loss Absorption Capacity (“TLAC”) standard, which had been adopted by the Financial Stability Board, the purpose of which is to establish a portion of equity and bail-in subordinated debt of domestic systemically important banks that can be passed to investors, without the need of support from the government (bail-outs) or loans.

 Instruments eligible for bail-in comprise no less than 6.5% of the total risk-weighted assets of the banks operating in Mexico (e.g. equity, among others), in addition to any other applicable regulatory capital requirements.
 This means that Mexican banks must have equity and subordinated debt that could absorb losses.